PrinsFrank/PrinsFrank.nl/_posts/2024-02-13-Building-an-all-sky-camera.md

 An out-of-the box all-sky camera will cost at least €2000 and runs into much higher numbers, so that's not an option for me.

 My plan is thus very simple; I'll build my own budget friendly all-sky camera, set it up on the island and build an app that provides real-time alerts.
 This post describes the first part, and gives you all the information you'll need to build your own.
 It also includes a cost breakdown and the STL/F3D files to print the custom part.

+## Requirements

 There are some requirements to consider from the start;

 1. The enclosure should be waterproof, as there is a lot of snow during winter and rain during the summer
 2. The camera should operate at temperatures down to -30C, and should be able to withstand temperatures down to -50C.
 3. There should be as few cables as possible to the camera
 4. Maintenance should be as easy as possible, and not require full re-assembly.

 I decided on using the latest Raspberry Pi at the time, which was version 4 when I started this project.
+It has a camera input and support for ethernet, which are both also required.

-For enclosure, I did have a box that's waterproof and has a seal, but I suspect that it is the wrong material and too thin to withhold the extreme temperatures.
+For the waterproof enclosure (1) that can withstand extreme temperatures (2), I did have a box that's waterproof and has a seal, but I suspect that it is the wrong material and too thin to withhold the extreme temperatures.
 There are a lot of PVC sewer pipe materials available at my local DIY store, and as those have to deal with a lot of water I decided to use that as my base material.
 Initially I went for a tube with a diameter of 11cm, but when mock-assembling all the parts I noticed that in the right orientation the 7.5cm diameter tubing would also work.

-After several prototypes I came up with this design:
+To reduce the amount of cables running to the camera (3), I decided on Power over Ethernet (PoE), so the ethernet cable for connectivity can also be used to provide power.
+There is a PoE shield available for the raspberry pi, and although it does produce a lot of heat, that can actually be used to our advantage to keep the dome clear of fog as warm heat rises.
+We'll keep air flow inside the case as a consideration when designing the next steps, next to also using silica gel to keep the humidity in the camera to a minimum.

+We could use Wi-Fi to connect the camera to the internet and rely on batteries, but capacity is much lower in extreme cold for most battery types, so PoE seems like the more reliable choice here.
+That also means less maintenance in battery replacements.

+Apart from these initial design constraints, I decided on PVC screw lids to allow for easy access to the raspberry pi board for even easier maintenance access (4).

+## v0: Test fit and mount position

+After taking all of this in consideration, It was time to run some test prints.
+In my initial design I didn't want to spend hours waiting for my 3D printer, so I decided to test-fit parts and come up with the mount position with as little material as possible.

-{% include img.html src="/images/2024/02/allsky-camera-3d-printed-mount.jpg" aspect_ratio=55.42 %}
+{% include img.html src="/images/2024/02/allsky-camera-v0.jpg" aspect_ratio=51.40 %}

+The camera should be pointing up, and the raspberry pi and PoE hat only fit in one orientation.
+After checking for space for the camera ribbon everything seems good to go, so time for a serious prototype!

+## v1: Initial prototype with through-hole camera

 There are hexagonal holes for the screw standoffs, and countersunk holes for the corresponding screws.
 The shape of the outer perimeter allows for airflow inside the piping, and some holes below and next to the location of the raspberry pi allows for extra airflow.
-A cutout on the top of the camera mount allows for a ribbon cable to run through, and there is a cutout on the bottom to allow for easy changing of micro-SD cards without full reassembly.
+A cutout on the top of the camera mount allows for a ribbon cable to run through.

-After waiting for a few months for all the parts to arrive and several redesigns of the 3D design, it was time for a test-fit;
+In this version, contrary to the picture at the top of the article, I was still thinking about a through-hole camera.
+As both sides of the tube of this version had a screw lid, I had to prevent the camera from freely rotating inside the tube to fix the orientation.
+To do that, I decided on an extra rotation clamp that could be fit to the top part, prevent the camera from unscrewing:

-{% include img.html src="/images/2024/02/allsky-camera-inside.jpg" aspect_ratio=61.88 %}
+{% include img.html src="/images/2024/02/allsky-camera-v1-parts.jpg" aspect_ratio=43.70 %}

+The M12 camera mount fits snugly inside the clamp,

-{% include img.html src="/images/2024/02/allsky-camera-assembly-screws.jpg" aspect_ratio=66.11 %}
+{% include img.html src="/images/2024/02/allsky-camera-v1-fit.jpg" aspect_ratio=49.83 %}

+Which is firmly glued to the top screw lid to prevent rotation independent of the top lid.

-{% include img.html src="/images/2024/02/allsky-camera-assembly-raspberry.jpg" aspect_ratio=53.51 %}
+{% include img.html src="/images/2024/02/allsky-camera-v1-assembled.jpg" aspect_ratio=64.11 %}

+When screwed into place, this is what our camera now looks like:

-{% include img.html src="/images/2024/02/allsky-camera-assembly-sd-card.jpg" aspect_ratio=46.93 full_width=true %}
+{% include img.html src="/images/2024/02/allsky-camera-v1-assembled-closed.jpg" aspect_ratio=48.94 %}

+At this point, I had been looking for camera-quality acryllic dome to protect the camera from the harsh climate, and the idea was to put a dome over the entire surface of the lid.
+When I found a dome - one for a security camera - it was much smaller than I had expected.
+This proved to be a new problem: The smaller dome together with the indentation in the PVC screw lid would result in melted snow or water building up in the lid.

+## v2: Improved design

+V2 then was indented to solve this issue.
+As I finally had a dome to work with, I started of with some new PVC parts.
+Instead of a PVC screw lid this is just an end stop glued to a PVC connector pipe using some connector end caps.

-{% include img.html src="/images/2024/02/allsky-camera-assembled.jpg" aspect_ratio=63.50 full_width=true %}
+{% include img.html src="/images/2024/02/allsky-camera-v2-assembled-in-case.jpg" aspect_ratio=56.01 %}

+As both parts have weird geometry, keeping the parts together while the glue was curing seemed quite troubling, but I managed to combine some bearings and a hole-saw to clamp the pieces together with a glue clamp.

-{% include img.html src="/images/2024/02/allsky-camera-glue-clamp.jpg" aspect_ratio=44.17 %}
+{% include img.html src="/images/2024/02/allsky-camera-v2-glue-clamp.jpg" aspect_ratio=44.17 %}

+Using the strongest 2-component glue I could find resulted in the lid looking like this from the inside.
+Looks waterproof to me!

-{% include img.html src="/images/2024/02/allsky-camera-dome-mounted.jpg" aspect_ratio=46.57 %}
+{% include img.html src="/images/2024/02/allsky-camera-v2-dome-mounted.jpg" aspect_ratio=46.57 %}

+Now it was time to fix some issues in the previous 3D design.
+First of all, due to the change of parts there was now more room available inside the tube, so I had to extend it a bit.
+Also, there was no easy way to replace the micro SD card, which resulted in me having to reassemble the entire camera a couple of times, so I had to fix that.
+The design now looked like this:

+{% include img.html src="/images/2024/02/allsky-camera-v2-3d-printed-mount.jpg" aspect_ratio=55.42 %}

+After a quick test-fit everything looked in order, so I could continue the assembly.

+{% include img.html src="/images/2024/02/allsky-camera-v2-inside.jpg" aspect_ratio=61.88 %}

+With this new design, the camera is now not attached to the top anymore and can freely rotate independently of it.
+The previous design posed an issue when screwing and unscrewing the top or bottom lid: The waterproof cable gland would prevent the cable from rotating when secured, but that would mean that when either of the lids would be (un)screwed the cable would tangle up.
+As the camera is not relying on the top mount anymore, we can now attach it to the bottom, solving this issue as well!

+The ethernet cable gets a knot for strain-relief, and then the 3D-printed mount can get glued to the bottom lid.
+Then we can assemble the hex standoffs, and screw in the screws from the bottom and the inside.

+{% include img.html src="/images/2024/02/allsky-camera-v2-assembly-screws.jpg" aspect_ratio=66.11 %}

+Next up, we can install the Raspberry Pi itself.
+After inserting the ethernet cable and putting that away neatly, the board fits on the hax standoffs.
+The next set of standoffs can be used to mount the board to the case.
+The camera can be mounted on the top again, and the cable ribbon can be attached to the board.
+The stacking headers are mounted now as well to make sure that the PoE board fits without breaking the camera ribbon.

+{% include img.html src="/images/2024/02/allsky-camera-v2-assembly-raspberry.jpg" aspect_ratio=53.51 %}

+Next up, we can add the PoE hat.
+We have to make sure that the camera ribbon is tucked away nicely between the two boards, while still allowing for airflow from the fan to reach the CPU.
+Also, the turn around the mount should not be too big, as the cutout allows for the cable to pass around it, but a loop to big here would result in the PVC tube denting that ribbon.

+{% include img.html src="/images/2024/02/allsky-camera-v2-assembled.jpg" aspect_ratio=63.50 full_width=true %}

+Next, it's time to add an SD card with headless Raspbian installed.
+A cutout is left here after the previous version required complete reassembly when anything was wrong with the OS.

+{% include img.html src="/images/2024/02/allsky-camera-v2-assembly-sd-card.jpg" aspect_ratio=46.93 %}

+Finally, we can put everyting together and screw the lid with the assembled mount on the case with the Acryllic dome.
+We have a fully completed camera!

-{% include img.html src="/images/2024/02/allsky-camera-in-case.jpg" aspect_ratio=57.03 %}
+{% include img.html src="/images/2024/02/allsky-camera-v2-in-case.jpg" aspect_ratio=57.03 %}

+I won't go into much detail on the OS installation as there are enough guides available on that already, but I decided on a headless Raspbian installation an the [Allsky software available on Github](https://github.com/AllskyTeam/allsky) to  finish off this build.

-{% include img.html src="/images/2024/02/allsky-camera-assembled-in-case.jpg" aspect_ratio=56.01 %}
+{% include img.html src="/images/2024/02/allsky-camera-v2-assembled-in-case.jpg" aspect_ratio=56.01 %}

+In the next part, I'll go into how to detect northern lights from an image like this:

 {% include img.html src="/images/2024/02/aurora-detection-preview.png" aspect_ratio=96.23 %}

+## Parts & Costs

+If you want to reproduce this build, below is the parts list including the amount of money I spent on this.
+You can find the 3d-files on [Thingiverse](https://www.thingiverse.com/thing:6484017) or [this GitHub Repository](https://github.com/PrinsFrank/3d-files-all-sky-camera)

 | Name                                                                                                                                                                                                                                                                       |    Cost | Qty. |        Total |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------:|-----:|-------------:|